Ultrasonic impact treatment: History

 UIT was originally developed in 1972 and has since been perfected by a team of Russian scientists under the leadership of Dr. Efim Statnikov.
-Originally developed and utilized to enhance the fatigue and corrosion attributes of ship and submarine structures, UIT has been utilized in aerospace, mining, offshore drilling, shipbuilding, infrastructure, automotive, energy production and other industries.

-Different industrial solutions exist nowadays and are commercialized by a limited number of Original Equipment Manufacturers worldwide.
+Originally developed and used to enhance the fatigue and corrosion attributes of ship and submarine structures, UIT has been used in aerospace, mining, offshore drilling, shipbuilding, infrastructure, automotive, energy production, and other industries.
+Different industrial solutions exist nowadays and are commercialized by a limited number of original equipment manufacturers worldwide.

 Practical applications

 UIT enables life extension of steel bridges.
 This technique has been employed in numerous US states as well as other nations.
 The result is a greatly reduced cost of infrastructure.
 UIT has been certified for this use by AASHTO.

 The use of UIT on draglines and other heavy equipment in the mining industry has resulted in increased production and has decreased downtime and maintenance costs.

 UIT is employed on drive shafts and crank shafts in a number of industries.
 Results show that UIT increases shaft life by over a factor of 3.

 The US Navy uses UIT to address cracked areas in certain aluminum decks.
 Without UIT, crack repairs resulted in almost immediate re-cracking.
 With UIT, repairs have shown to last over eight months without cracks.